helseprofil/orgdata/README.md

 ## Read files

-The function `read_file()` can be used to check how a specific rawdata file will be read into R. Only the first three top and bottom rows will be displayed.
+The function `read_file()` can be used to check how a specific rawdata file will be read into R.

 ``` r
 file01 <- "F:/Path/To/File/Rawdata.csv"